vsoch/scif/docs/0-index.md

 ### Resources

- - [tools](): reviews integrations and speculation about future tool development.
  - [community](/scif/community): community resources including APIs, version control and testing, and open source forums for tracking issues and discussion related to SCI-F and scientific filesystem apps.